pmelsted/bifrost/README.md

    > Mandatory with required argument:

-   -s, --input-seq-files    Input sequence files (FASTA/FASTQ possibly gzipped)
+   -s, --input-seq-file     Input sequence file (FASTA/FASTQ possibly gzipped)
-                            Input sequence files can be provided as a list in a TXT file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-files    Input reference files (FASTA/FASTQ possibly gzipped and GFA) Input reference files can be provided as a list in a TXT file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)
+                            Multiple files can be provided as a list in a TXT file (one file per line) K-mers with exactly 1 occurrence in the input sequence files will be discarded -r, --input-ref-file     Input reference file (FASTA/FASTQ possibly gzipped and GFA) Multiple files can be provided as a list in a TXT file (one file per line) All k-mers of the input reference files are used -o, --output-file        Prefix for output file(s)